Identity management theory

 Identity management theory (also frequently referred to as IMT) is an intercultural communication theory from the 1990s.
 It was developed by William R. Cupach and Tadasu Todd Imahori on the basis of Erving Goffman's Interaction ritual: Essays on face-to-face behavior (1967).
 Cupach and Imahori distinguish between intercultural communication (speakers from different cultures) and intracultural communication (speakers sharing the same culture).

+Identity management theory explores the role of face, negotiation, and identity convergence in regard to intercultural communication.
+IMT seeks to explain how the development of interpersonal relationships is the means by which cultural identities are negotiated.
+According to IMT, these cultural identities need to be successfully managed and mutually accepted by individuals.

 To understand IMT, it is important to be familiar with Cupach and Imahori's view of identities.
 Among the multiple identities which an individual possesses, cultural and relational identities are regarded as essential to IMT.

 There are two ways of IMT.
 Cupach and Imahori claim that presenting one's face shows facets of an individual's identity.
 Whether an interlocuter is able to maintain face or not, reveals his or her interpersonal communication competence.
 The use of stereotypes in intercultural conversations often results from the ignorance of each other's culture; the application of stereotypes, however, is face threatening.
 Being able to manage the resulting tensions, is part of intercultural communication competence.
 For becoming competent in developing intercultural relationships, the following three phases have to be passed: